0xashrk/openapi-snapshot/openapi_snapshot_tool.md

 - 4.1: Add `watch` subcommand with interval polling.
 - 4.2: Provide defaults for URL, output path, and reduction in watch mode.
 - 4.3: Simplify README commands to use `openapi-snapshot watch`.
+- 4.4: Prompt for port/URL if default endpoint is unreachable in a terminal.

 Deliverables:
 - `openapi-snapshot watch` runs without flags.
 - Output directory is created automatically.
 - README shows the short watch command and defaults.
+- Default URL failure prompts for a port or full URL (TTY only).

 Tests:
 - Defaults apply in watch mode (unit test).
 - Output directory auto-creation succeeds.
+- URL input normalization accepts port, host:port, or full URL.

 ---